Whitetails may be my greatest passion — but gobblers are in trouble come springtime

 5. When old-school tactics don't work, new-school ones might.

-After recovering my uncle’s bird, we set back up and called to the other group of turkeys that had been gobbling.
+After recovering my uncle's bird, we set back up and called to the other group of turkeys that had been gobbling.
 Ten minutes later, five longbeards walked up the ridge, stepped out of the timber into the field, looked at the decoy spread, and walked away over the hill.
-We immediately pulled out tail fans and crawled to the top of the open pasture.
-The toms saw the fans and waddled toward us.
-That sealed the largest one’s fate and capped off the greatest opening day we’ve ever had as a family, with three downed gobblers within three hours.
+We eased to the top of the open pasture, and several toms were waddling back toward us.
+That sealed the largest one's fate and capped off the greatest opening day we've ever had as a family, with three downed gobblers within three hours.

 6. Afternoon longbeards really do lose their hens.